-As of December 31, 2018, we were required by AgriBank to maintain an investment equal to 2.25% of the average quarterly balance of our note payable, with an additional amount required on association growth in excess of a targeted growth rate, if the District is also growing above a targeted growth rate.
+During 2019, we were required by AgriBank to maintain an investment equal to 2.25% of the average quarterly balance of our note payable, with an additional amount required on Association growth in excess of a targeted growth rate, if the District is also growing above a targeted growth rate.
+Effective January 1, 2020, the required rate was increased to 2.50% with similar growth rate requirements as 2019.

 We are also required to hold AgriBank stock related to our participation in pool programs.
-Generally, these programs require us to hold 8.0% to 14.0% of the balance of loans in these programs.
+The required investment amount varies by pool program and is generally a percentage of the loan balance in the pool.